python-hyper/h11/docs/source/api.rst

 * ``Transfer-Encoding: chunked``, *or*, neither framing header is
-  provided: These two cases are handled differently at the wire level, but as far as the application is concerned they provide exactly the same semantics: in either case, you'll send a variable / not yet known number of bytes.
+  provided: These two cases are handled differently at the wire level, but as far as the application is concerned they provide (almost) exactly the same semantics: in either case, you'll send a variable / not yet known number of bytes.
 The difference between them is that ``Transfer-Encoding: chunked`` works better (compatible with keep-alive, allows trailing headers, clearly distinguishes between successful completion and network errors), but requires an HTTP/1.1